499602D2/tg-launchbot/readme.md

 	- ✅ Reuse proven Python logic where possible with direct translation

-	- ✅ Improve performance with improved caching and Go's performance upside
+	- ✅ Improve performance with better caching and Go's performance upside

 	- ✅ Dance around API limits by sending incomplete messages, where the rest of the message can be later expanded